oceans aware: inform, inspire, involve

 If the ocean were a national economy, it would be the seventh largest in the world, the OECD estimates that the annual market value of all marine and coastal resources and industries will reach US$ 3 trillion by 2030.
 Already back in 2015, the World Wildlife Fund for Nature’s report Reviving the Ocean Economy: The case for action—2015 estimated ocean resources to be worth US$ 24 trillion.

-More than 3 billion people rely on the oceans for their livelihoods and more than 350 million jobs are linked to it.
+More than 3 billion people rely on the ocean for their livelihoods and more than 350 million jobs are linked to it.
 Nearly 2.4 billion people, about 40% of the world’s population, live within 100 km of the coast.

 97% of our communications are carried via more than 400 submarine cables extending over 1.2 million kilometres in length.
 90% of goods are transported by a fleet of just under 100,000 ships of 100 gross tons or more, registered in over 150 nations, crewed by over a million seafarers, and carrying cargo all over the world.
 Ocean-related tourism, from surfing to restaurants, hotels to cruise ships, accounts for more than 80% of tourism and is growing at an estimated € 114 billion a year.